terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-08-26-PrivacySupreme.md

 There are pre-existing standards that may have to be adopted alongside digital public infrastructure that regulate engineering and provide guidelines for the development of systems and their administration.
 For instance, there are [core principles laid down by the Bureau of International Standards for "systematically important payment systems"](https://www.bis.org/cpmi/publ/d43.pdf) principle 10 of which is implied to include transparency in governance of payment systems.
 These principles have been promulgated in 2001 and can effectively be used as a yardstick for measuring transnational concordance amongst payment systems in the digital public infrastructure.

 <section id="session-3">
-## Session 3: "Caste, Privacy, and digital technologies"
+<h2>Session 3: "Caste, Privacy, and digital technologies"
-Panellists - Nikita Sonavane (Lawyer and co-founder of the Criminal Justice and Police Accountability) and Manoj Mitta (Author, Caste Pride: Battles for equality in Hindu India)
+Panellists - Nikita Sonavane (Lawyer and co-founder of the Criminal Justice and Police Accountability) and Manoj Mitta (Author, Caste Pride: Battles for equality in Hindu India)</h2>
 </section>

 The "castelessness" or relative caste mobility amongst the Varnas in Hindu society projected by the upper castes was a central theme of this discussion.
 Manoj discussed how the "Guna-Karma" idea of rebirth according to virtues in previous lives betrays even Hindu nobility as it prevented the Maratha King "Chhatrapati" Shivaji from asserting the claim to his title due to Brahminical order in the day not allowing it.
 This has been written about in Manoj's book, "Caste Pride: Battles for equality in Hindu India" as well.